Tuesday, August 4, 2020

 Friday, April 19, 2013

-Twigs are used as brushes and dipped in black tempera paint to make the tree (easy clean up!)
+Junior high students used twigs as brushes and dipped them in black tempera paint to make trees.

-Mixing and blending colors is required, and making gradations encouraged.
+Mixing and blending colors required, and making gradations encouraged.

-Some students took a realistic approach, other a more expressive one.
+Some students took a realistic approach, others a more expressive one.

 Here I used Crayola colored pencils